 New lines of inquiry and creative practice by our faculty, students and alumni are pushing our disciplines into new intellectual territory and spheres of influence.
 From global policy on local food systems planning to design strategies for climate resilient buildings, the intersections of this work reveal new possibilities for dialogue and action.

 The methods, modes and materiality of building shape not only the form and function of our built environment, but societal aspirations for cultural production, social justice and resilience.
 The School of Architecture and Planning's legacy in experimental making and fabrication positions our faculty, students and alumni in the center of this discourse.

-COUNTER / CULTURE, our 2019-20 public lecture series, takes its cue from the celebration of our 50th year and sets up dialogues from a multitude of disciplinary perspectives on the subject of architectural education and institutional critique.
-STAY TUNED FOR THE SPRING 2020 SERIES LAUNCH .
+COUNTER / CULTURE, our 2019-20 public lecture series, took its cue from the celebration of our 50th year and set up dialogues from a multitude of disciplinary perspectives on the subject of architectural education and institutional critique.